EddyVerbruggen/nativescript-keyboard-toolbar/README.md

 ## What The Keyboard!?
 Glad you asked 😅!
 Here's a few highlights:

-[x] ⌨️ Mobile keyboards are a compromise, let's make them easier to work with.
+- ⌨️ Mobile keyboards are a compromise, let's make them easier to work with by attaching a toolbar on top of it.
-[x] 🥅 Design goal = declare any NativeScript layout and stick it on top of the soft keyboard.
+- 🥅 Design goal = declare any NativeScript layout and stick it on top of the soft keyboard.
-[x] 🙅‍♀️ No dependencies - only stuff in `tns-core-modules` your app already has.
+- 🙅‍♀️ No third party dependencies - only stuff in `tns-core-modules` your app already has.
+- ♾ Allow multiple toolbar designs on one page.
+- 🏒 Make the toolbar _stick_ to the keyboard, no matter its shape or form.

 ## Installation
 ```bash